About the Richard A. Yarborough Award

 Nomination materials should include:

 - Supporting letters from collaborators, colleagues, postdoctoral fellows, undergraduate and graduate students mentored.
-Although these letters can be individually authored, nominators are urged to solicit a smaller set of collectively authored letters with multiple signatories.
+Although these letters can be individually authored, nominators are welcome to solicit a smaller set of collectively authored letters with multiple signatories.

 - The nominee’s CV